 All children in Reception, Year 1 and Year 2 are eligible to have a school dinner free of charge.

 Free meals are also available for the children of families in receipt of some benefits.
 Please contact the East Kent Area Education Office if you think you are eligible or pop into the school office and collect a form.

 What do I need to do if my child needs to take medicine during the school day?

 If you require us to administer any type of medicine to your child during the day, please bring their medication to the school office and complete a permission form.
 Medication will be stored in a dedicated fridge and will only be returned to a responsible adult.

-Children should not bring their own medication into school - this includes asthma inhalers.
+Children should not bring their own medication into school - this includes lozenges and asthma inhalers.

-If a child has been sick they should remain away from school for at least 48 hours to ensure they are not contagious.
+If a child has been sick or they have had diarrhoea they should remain away from school for at least 48 hours to ensure they are not contagious.

 If you are unsure if your child is well enough to attend school, please ring the office for advice on whether we are able to accept them.
 Wherever possible children should attend school.